PSPC-SPAC-buyandsell/von_anchor/docs/source/von_anchor/nodepool.rst

 Node Pool
 =================

 The node pool class encapsulates the indy node pool.
-It retains its node protocol, pool name, indy-sdk handle, configuration, and cache identifier.
-The cache identifier comprises ordered IP addresses and ports of its nodes, so that distinct node pool configurations on the same indy-node pool can index to the same cache content (this is an upcoming design enrichment).
+It retains its node protocol, pool name, indy-sdk handle, and configuration.

 Initialization
 ++++++++++++++++++